Rishabh-spec-ux/Space_Rover/src/space_rover_description/README.md

 This package is usable, but the overall project is still in progress.

-The description stack is already organized enough for development and GitHub publishing, but it should still be treated as an evolving package rather than a finalized simulation product.
+The description stack contains the main rover model, simulation resources, and visualization setup used throughout the workspace.

 ## What This Package Contains